 -

-Can I use store-bought caramel sauce instead of homemade?
+Can I use store-bought caramel sauce instead of making my own?

 -

-What type of apples work best for the topping?
+What’s the best type of apple for the topping?

 -